asc-community/dotnet-benchmarks/README.md

 ## Benchmark Almanac for .NET

-In this repo we are collecting benchmarks for different situations, as well as advices for developers about improving their software's performance.
+In this repo we are collecting benchmarks for different situations, as well as some thoughts and articles for developers about improving their software's performance.
+We hope that this project may become a useful reference for people.

 ### Benchmarks